Terms and conditions of hire

 - The maximum capacity of The Norma Richardson Hall is 100 persons.
 To comply with our OH&S and insurance obligations, this capacity must not be exceeded at any time.

-- Smoking is specifically prohibited in all Church facilities.
+- Smoking is specifically prohibited in all Church facilities, including anywhere on church grounds.

-- Liquor shall not be sold on the premises.
-If liquor is to be served on the premises the Hirer is required to procure the appropriate Liquor Licence and provide a copy of same to the Hall Secretary.
-The hirer is reminded that it is an offence to serve liquor to minors.
+If Liquor is to be sold on the premises, the Hirer is required to procure the appropriate Liquor Licence and provide a copy of the licence to the Hall Manager prior to the event.
+Alcohol may be served to guests at an event, without the need for a Liquor Licence, providing that the alcohol is not sold.
+The Hirer is reminded that it is an offence to serve alcohol to minors at a public venue.

 - Evening functions should conclude by 12:00 midnight and the premises must be vacated by 1:00 a.m.